Understand data scraping vs web crawling differences: definitions, tools, techniques, and when to use each. Plus how proxies support both approaches.

 Two Distinct Processes That Often Work Together

 Data scraping (also called web scraping) is the process of extracting specific structured data from web pages.
-A scraper loads a page, parses its HTML or API response, and pulls out targeted information — product prices, article text, contact details, review ratings.
-The output of scraping is structured data: rows in a spreadsheet, records in a database, or entries in a JSON file.
+A scraper loads a page, parses its HTML or API response, and pulls out targeted information: product prices, article text, contact details, review ratings.
+The output of scraping is structured data: rows in a spreadsheet, records in a database, entries in a JSON file.

-The relationship between them is sequential: crawling discovers where data lives, scraping extracts the data itself.
-Many real-world projects require both — you crawl a site to find all product pages, then scrape each product page for price, specifications, and availability.
-But they can also operate independently.
-You might scrape a single known URL repeatedly to monitor price changes, with no crawling involved.
-Or you might crawl a site purely to build a sitemap or check for broken links, with no data extraction.
+The relationship between them is sequential.
+Crawling discovers where data lives.
+Scraping extracts the data itself.
+Many real-world projects need both, you crawl a site to find all product pages, then scrape each product page for price, specifications, and availability.
+They can also operate independently.
+You might scrape a single known URL repeatedly to monitor price changes, no crawling involved.
+Or you might crawl a site purely to build a sitemap or check for broken links, no data extraction.

 How Web Crawling Works: Discovery and Traversal

 The URL frontier is more than a simple queue.
-It manages prioritization — which URLs to visit first based on importance signals like domain authority or freshness requirements.
-It handles deduplication — ensuring the same URL is not visited twice.
-And it enforces politeness policies — limiting how many requests hit a single domain within a time window.
+It manages prioritisation, which URLs to visit first based on importance signals like domain authority or freshness.
+It handles deduplication so the same URL isn't visited twice.
+It enforces politeness policies, limiting how many requests hit a single domain within a time window.
 In production crawlers, the frontier is typically a persistent data structure backed by a database, not an in-memory queue, because it may hold millions of pending URLs.

-Crawlers rely heavily on sitemaps as discovery shortcuts.
+Crawlers lean heavily on sitemaps as discovery shortcuts.
 A sitemap.xml file, typically referenced in robots.txt, provides a structured list of a site's pages with metadata including last modification date, change frequency, and priority.
-Smart crawlers check the sitemap first, using it to seed their frontier with the site's complete URL inventory.
-This is dramatically more efficient than link-following discovery, which might miss orphan pages (pages not linked from any other page) or deep pages behind many navigation layers.
+Smart crawlers check the sitemap first and use it to seed their frontier with the site's complete URL inventory.
+Dramatically more efficient than link-following discovery, which might miss orphan pages (pages not linked from any other page) or deep pages behind many navigation layers.

 How Data Scraping Works: Extraction and Structuring

-The extraction process begins with parsing: converting raw HTML into a navigable document object model (DOM) tree.
+The extraction process starts with parsing: converting raw HTML into a navigable document object model (DOM) tree.
 Once parsed, the scraper uses selectors to locate specific elements.
-CSS selectors (like div.product-price or span[data-field='rating']) target elements by their class, ID, attributes, or position in the document hierarchy.
-XPath expressions provide an alternative selection language with more powerful traversal capabilities, particularly useful for complex document structures.
+CSS selectors (div.product-price or span[data-field='rating']) target elements by class, ID, attribute, or position in the document hierarchy.
+XPath expressions offer an alternative selection language with more powerful traversal, particularly useful for complex document structures.

-The data scraping vs web crawling distinction becomes clearest at this stage.
-A crawler downloads the page and moves on; a scraper analyzes the page's internal structure to find and extract specific fields.
-A product scraper might extract the product name from an h1 tag, the price from a span with class 'price,' the description from a specific div, and availability status from a stock indicator element — assembling these into a structured record.
+The distinction becomes clearest at this stage.
+A crawler downloads the page and moves on.
+A scraper analyses the page's internal structure to find and extract specific fields.
+A product scraper might extract the product name from an h1, the price from a span with class 'price,' the description from a specific div, and availability status from a stock indicator element, assembling those into a structured record.

 API-based scraping bypasses HTML parsing entirely.
-Many modern websites load content through internal APIs that return JSON data.
-Identifying and calling these APIs directly is faster, more reliable, and more bandwidth-efficient than rendering full HTML pages.
-Browser developer tools reveal these API endpoints during normal page browsing.
-The structured JSON responses require minimal parsing compared to extracting data from complex HTML layouts.
+Many modern sites load content through internal APIs that return JSON.
+Identifying and calling those APIs directly is faster, more reliable, and more bandwidth-efficient than rendering full HTML pages.
+Browser dev tools surface the API endpoints during normal browsing.
+Structured JSON responses need minimal parsing compared to extracting data from complex HTML layouts.

-Data validation is the final step that separates robust scrapers from fragile scripts.
-After extraction, verify that prices are numeric and within reasonable ranges, dates parse correctly, required fields are present, and text fields are not truncated.
-Sites change their HTML structure without notice — validation catches these breakages immediately rather than letting corrupted data flow into your database.
+Data validation is the final step separating solid scrapers from fragile scripts.
+After extraction, verify prices are numeric and in reasonable ranges, dates parse correctly, required fields are present, text fields aren't truncated.
+Sites change HTML structure without notice, validation catches those breakages immediately rather than letting corrupted data flow into your database.

 Technical Differences at a Glance